 The reason you want to use your light therapy in the morning is that in the afternoon, our circadian rhythm starts trying to shut us down for the evening, especially if we’re getting cues from the sky and air that night is coming.
 But our modern life is spent exposed to blue light which sends conflicting signals to our brains.
 Is night coming or not?

 This confusion may contribute to SAD.
 One easy fix is to try blue light filtering glasses.
-Many lens manufacturers are now producing glasses with blue light filters already on your glasses but for those of us who don’t use glasses or wear contacts, we can buy a pair. (affiliate link)
+Many lens manufacturers are now producing glasses with blue light filters already on your glasses but for those of us who don’t use glasses or wear contacts, we can buy a non-prescription pair from most glasses outlets.

 These glasses have a yellow or orange tinge that blocks blue light so that our brains aren’t being bombarded with a “daylight” wavelength as we start to shut down at night.
 By settling into the natural rhythm of winter and reducing blue light confusion, our systems can regulate and through that regulation, our moods can stabilize.